 The blood of the Lamb of God (Yeshua) takes away the sins of those who believe in who He is, what He did, turn from their sin, and follow Him.

 God does not delight in the sacrifice but in the right heart of the person who offers it.

-All of the Hebrew prophets warned the people that offering sacrifices without accompanying inner morality and goodness would be in vain.
+All of the Hebrew prophets warned the people that offering sacrifices without returning to the principles of righteousness our God laid out for us in His Word would be in vain.

 “It has been told to you, O man, what is good, and what the LORD does require of you: only to do justly, and to love mercy, and to walk humbly with thy God.”
 (Micah 6:8)

 And Yeshua, who has set us free from the evil master of sin through His death and resurrection, has given us the power to be just, love mercy, and walk humbly with our God.